 If adventure is your idea of a dream holiday a local Kerry man Nathan Kingerlee is here to challenge you.
 From hill walking, kayaking, rock climbing and mountaineering it is all on offer with Outdoors Ireland.

 Bring the walking boats and you are ready to go on your adventure with Nathan.
 For more information on this visit: outdoorsireland.com

 Gap of Dunloe

 The Gap of Dunloe is more of an adventure than a tour.
 It truly is a spectacular sight.
 You can catch a bus to Kate Kearney’s Cottage, then enjoy a journey of miles ahead of you to be taken by horse, bicycle, or you can walk the famous gap through to Lord Brandon’s Cottage.
-After lunch the traditional style boat takes you through the three Lakes of Killarney and too Ross Castle and then drops you back to your Hotel.
+After lunch, the traditional style boat takes you through the three Lakes of Killarney and to Ross Castle and then drops you back to your Hotel.
 A magnificent day out!